Statistics show that as many as 15% of people will suffer with depression at sometime in their life.

 There are other therapies such as massage therapy, psychotherapy, psychological mapping of our early childhood relationships in order to underpin transference reactions, Reiki, art therapy, music therapy and many, many more.
 In short, there are Multitudes of Ways to get better from depression.

 One of the tools that I use in my Practice is hypnotherapy and neurolinguistic programming.
 I teach people self-hypnosis which is the ability to relax very deeply and to access the part of their hard drive within their Mind-Body System and soul which does not always get accessed.
 Remember that your Intuitions Work at their Best when your hard drive is aware that the conscious Mind is listening; also when you are totally relaxed.
 It is better to work as a whole complete person than it is with different parts of us fighting other areas of our Personality on different levels.
 The concept of self-hypnosis can help with this.

-If you would like to find out more about any of these issues please contact the Practice or make an appointment with myself, Dr J Piper, with one of our psychologists, psychiatrists or other therapists.
+If you would like to find out more about any of these issues please contact the Practice or make an appointment with myself, Dr J Piper, with one of our other GPs, psychologists, psychiatrists or other therapists.
 Our functional nutritionist is also Present on site to help you obtain optimal biochemistry.

 We run some of the leading functional medical tests in the world, and we will be happy to discuss your needs.

 If you have a query or would like to email us please go to our contact us page.